RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Application-Command-Stuff/Get Guild Application Command.md

 Getting a Guild Application Command {#getguildcommand}
 ============
-- Execute the `DiscordCoreAPI::ApplicationCommands::getGuildApplicationCommandAsync()` function, while passing in a data structure of type `DiscordCoreAPI::GetGuildApplicationCommandData`, with a return value of type `auto` or `DiscordCoreAPI::ApplicationCommand`.
+- Execute the `ApplicationCommands::getGuildApplicationCommandAsync()` function, while passing in a data structure of type `GetGuildApplicationCommandData`, with a return value of type `auto` or `ApplicationCommand`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp